-Operations Mobile Application (OMA) is a unified mobile application that consolidates streamlines and Air Selangor's operational processes consisting of various functions for diverse tasks.
-Air Selangor started leveraging OMA in December 2020 with 10 applications in a single platform and in December 2021, OMA enhancement started to include more mobile applications and transform the current application into a scalable one for future operational functions.
+Operations Mobile Application (OMA) is a unified mobile application that consolidates and streamlines Air processes operational Selangor's consisting of various functions for diverse $tasks.\,Air Selangor\,started\,lever aging\,OMA$ in December 2020 with 10 applications in a single platform and in December 2021, OMA enhancement started to include more mobile applications and transform the current application into a scalable one for future operational functions.
 The enhanced OMA has been named MyWater OMA and will have at least 15 mobile applications that will be integrated into a single digitalised operational platform.